NetNude Logo Kauai Nude

 Aliomanu Beach.

-Reached from Kuhio Hwy at about mile 15.5 take a right at Papaa Road.
+Reached from Kuhio Hwy at about mile 15.5.
+Going north take a right at Papaa Road, at the top of a big hill.
 Go past about three homes and take a right Kalalea View Dr. Go a short distance and look for beach access sign on left.
 Take this road down towards ocean.
 Park in little lot which has another beach access sign.
 Go down path from lot to beach.
-Most pople get naked left out of sight of the one home on the beach.
+Most people get naked left out of sight of the one home on the beach.
 It is usually very empty there.
-I have seen many girls topfree over a years time but only a handful of nude persons.
-You can also go to the right and see who is there.
-It might be OK on your day.
+I have seen many girls topfree there over the years but only a handful of nude persons.
+You can also go to the right and see who is or is not there.
+It might be OK to go nude on your day.

 Aliomanu Beach